Anushka-0422/100-days-of-code/README.md

 Today I solved assignments based on Arrays and Strings in JavaScript.

 🧠 Practiced:

 Array methods (push, pop, map, filter)
 String operations (slice, toUpperCase, includes)
 Logic building with loops and conditions

 ✅ Improving my problem-solving and logic step by step!

+🔹 Day 32 of hashtag#100DaysOfCode
+Today was all about revision and deep practice.
+I revised and practiced everything I’ve learned so far — including:

+✅ JavaScript Basics
+✅ Variables, Data Types, Operators
+✅ Strings & Arrays
+✅ DOM basics
+✅ Assignments and problem-solving

+Consistency is 🔑 — even small progress adds up!